AbhishekGautam01/docs/system-design/hld/netflix/netflix-arch-review.md

 <br/>

 ## Backend Architecture
-* Backend handles most of things like Sign up, login, billing to more complex task such as video transcoding and personilized recommendations.
+* Backend handles most of things like Sign up, login, billing to more complex task such as video transcoding and personalized recommendations.
 ![ReferenceBackendArchitecture](./img/1_0MHo_ywcTvh1IVjf1h9ezA.jpeg)

 1. The Client sends a Play request to Backend running on AWS.
 That request is handled by AWS Load balancer (ELB)
 2. AWS ELB will forward that request to API Gateway Service(**ZUUL**) running on AWS EC2 instances.
 ZUUL is used to allow **dynamic routing, traffic monitoring and security, resilience to failure** at edge of the cloud deployment.
-Then request is forwarded to Application API for further processesing.
+Then request is forwarded to Application API for further processing.
 3. Application API component is core business logic behind Netflix operations.
-4. Play API will call a microservice to fullfill the request.
+4. Play API will call a microservice to fulfill the request.
 5. Microservices are **mostly stateless small programs and can call each others**.
 > **NOTE** - To control its cascading failure and enable resilience, each microservice is isolated from the caller process by **[Hystrix](https://github.com/Netflix/hystrix)**(Used to handle fault tolerance)
 6. Microservices save or get data from data store.